jasonweiler/Hammer/Readme.md

 ### But why?!
 This tool is a reimplementation of one I had at a previous game studio job. (i.e. has zero code in common) If you've worked in the games industry - or perhaps any technical, content-heavy job, there are many situations where you don't need a new graphical tool.
 You just need a targeted command line that will fix your problem.
 That carries some baggage with it, however.
 First, discoverablility is usually a problem.
 There often isn't a good way to find that a command line tool exists at all, so users are unlikely to find them.
 Second, not all users are so comfortable with command line tools, so adoption is always a problem.
 Third, writing good command line tools that are easy to use and difficult to misuse is a lot harder than it might appear.
 A lot of time is spent on argument edge-cases and base-line functionality.

-Hammer tries to address all of these issues.
+Maul tries to address all of these issues.
 For users, it creates a single environment with multiple entry points so they know where to start.
 There are facilities to discover functionaltiy and get basic help.
 At a basic level, commands always follow the same calling convention to help with familiarity.

-For programmers, Hammer provides a single extensible project where argument plumbing is a simple matter of some attribute markup and doing so automatically documents the functionality.
+For programmers, Maul provides a single extensible project where argument plumbing is a simple matter of some attribute markup and doing so automatically documents the functionality.
 Writing one-off fixes or lesser-used tools becomes trivial.

 ### Implementation
 Commands are separated into command-groups.
 These groupings are arbitrary, but they're intended to represent some larger body of functionality.
 For example, Content fixes, Database-access, Cache maintenance.
 Adding a command group is as simple as adding a new class like this: